People

 Jon MacDonald, PhD Student, University of Saskatchewan

-Jon is a Doctoral Researcher at the University of Saskatchewan.
+Jon is a PhD Researcher at the University of Saskatchewan.

 Jon's research explores the intricate relationship between food systems, wetlands, and agriculture.